Campaign for Academic Excellence

 An after-school academic support program staffed by B-CC teachers, offering help in all levels of English, math, science, and social studies to all B-CC students — from those challenging themselves in advanced classes to those struggling in regular classes.
 Read more…

-A college access and success program to help ensure all B-CC graduates have the opportunity to get into higher education/career pathways regardless of their family’s income or college-going experience.
+A college access and success program to help ensure all B-CC graduates have the opportunity to get onto higher education/career pathways regardless of their family’s income or college-going experience.
+Read more…

 International Baccalaureate Program

-The Foundation ensures access to IB classes for all B-CC students by helping B-CC’s IB program pay the exam and registration fees for students who are unable to pay the fees but do not meet the criteria to receive funding from the Maryland State Department of Education.
+The Foundation helps ensure all B-CC students have access to IB classes by paying the exam and registration fees for students who are unable to pay the fees but do not meet the criteria to receive funding from the Maryland State Department of Education.
+Read more…

 B-CC Annual Writing Contest

-The Foundation helps fund the annual writing contest, sponsored by B-CC’s student literary magazine, Chips, and B-CC’s English Department where all currently-enrolled B-CC students are invited to submit entries in four categories — short story, personal essay, poetry, and drama — to be judged by Chips staff and students.
-The top six entries in each category are then sent to the Writer’s Center in Bethesda to be judged by professional writers.
+The Foundation helps fund the annual writing contest, sponsored by B-CC’s student literary magazine, Chips, and B-CC’s English Department, where all currently-enrolled B-CC students are invited to submit entries in four categories (short story, personal essay, poetry, and drama) to be judged by professional writers at the Writer’s Center in Bethesda.

 The Foundation’s annual grants program provides funding for equipment, supplies, and support programs requested by various departments at B-CC.

-Counseling: a grant to cover the fees for fee-waivers eligible TOEFL (Test of English as a Foreign Language) exam takers after MCPS limited aid to only AP and IB exam takers in FY2016, thereby bringing financial relief for TOEFL exam takers in line with other exam takers.
+Counseling: a grant to cover the fees for fee-waivers eligible TOEFL (Test of English as a Foreign Language) exam takers after MCPS limited aid to only AP and IB exam takers in FY2016.

-Media Center: a grant for the purchase of two Apple iMac computers and a multimedia projector that has the resolution, brightness, and image size needed for large group presentation, as well as the ability to work with new technologies such as tablets and Chromebooks.
+Media Center: a grant for the purchase of two Apple iMac computers and a multimedia projector that has the resolution, brightness, and image size needed for large group presentation, facilitating multi-class events in the auditorium, cafeteria, and gymnasium.